 Rabbits & Rabbit Control

-Under Section 1 of the Pests Act 1954 most of England has been declared a rabbit clearance area and occupiers of land in a such an area have a continuing obligation to control rabbits living on, or resorting to, their land and this legislation is still relevant today.
+Under Section 1 of the Pests Act 1954 most of England has been declared a rabbit clearance area.
+Occupiers of land in a such an area have a continuing obligation to control rabbits living on, or resorting to, their land.
+This legislation is still relevant today.
 Rabbits may raise 5 litters per year and a single pair, along with the offspring can exceed to produce over 100 rabbits in a year!

 Rabbit management methods

 Rabbits can withstand a high mortality from both natural causes and pest control.
-In a rural context, even with an effective catch rate, a rabbit-free environment is almost impossible, as re-population will eventually occur from nearby fields.
-The complete eradication of smaller isolated pockets is achievable but in case of larger numbers, the objective is to employ methods to reduce numbers and manage existing populations so that damage is economically acceptable.
+In a rural context, even with an effective catch rate, a rabbit-free environment is almost impossible.
+Re-population will eventually occur from nearby fields.
+The complete eradication of smaller isolated pockets is achievable.
+However in case of larger numbers, the objective is to employ methods to reduce numbers and manage existing populations.
+This will insure that damage is economically acceptable.

-The most effective time for rabbit control is from October to March because:
+The most effective time for control is from October to March because:

 Clients who have used us for rabbit managment include farmers, landowners, golf courses, network rail and industrial estates. – references available upon request.